 That Second Year

-So, this second year of being a widow.
+So, this is my second year of being a widow.
 It has been challenging so far, I’ll admit it.
-Settling into a new life is not easy.
+Settling into a new, strange life you weren’t prepared for is not easy.
 There is definitely something to the theory that the second year is when the shock wears off.

 Is it harder than the first year?
 It has its own feel to it and there is an emptiness to it that is difficult but no, it’s not harder.
 Not to me.
 I remember the unending pain and misery in those first six months.
 I am able to laugh and enjoy life sometimes now.
 How is that not better?